FACTION BRIEF

 Ethical Training

 Distinguishing between "interesting" and "important."
 A curator who recommends what's engaging is an algorithm.
 A curator who recommends what matters is a professional.
+The line between the two is the subject of arguments that have lasted years in the print shop.

 Flood Immersion

 The particular mental discipline of consuming the Content Flood professionally — immersing in the noise for eight to twelve hours daily, identifying the signal, and packaging it for clients whose attention is worth more than the curator's time.
+Long-term curators develop a flat affect that their loved ones find unsettling.

 The Print Shop